fastforwardlabs/mdff06report/src/07-future.md

 ## Future

-Model-agnostic interpretability techniques such as LIME are a breakthrough that begins to make the goals discussed in <<why>> practical.
+Model-agnostic interpretability techniques such as LIME are a breakthrough that begins to make the goals discussed in [Chapter 2 - The Power of Interpretability](#the-power-of-interpretability) practical.
 But the need for interpretable machine learning is only going to grow over the coming years.